Captivate customers and outshine competitors with our easy to use, hard to resist customer service software suite.

 Live chat is a great sales tool and a tremendous tactic to offer fantastic customer service.
-It's more scalable than a phone call center due to live chat systems typically permit the customer service agent to conduct several chats concurrently , dramatically improving the ability to service more customers per hour.
+It’s more scalable than a call center because live chat systems typically permit the customer service agent to conduct several chats concurrently, dramatically improving the ability to service more customers per hour.

-Except, of course, procedures actively work to damage the customer experience rather than enhance it.
+Except, of course, procedures actually damage the customer experience rather than enhance it.

-At the moment, we'll take a look at few situations where live chat can actually destroy the customer experience.
-We've also included a preliminary guidelines for implementing an effective live chat enabled customer service.
+At the moment, we’ll take a look at few situations where live chat can actually destroy the customer experience.
+We’ve also included preliminary guidelines for implementing effective live chat customer service.

 You are now chatting with “Janice J.”

 Janice J.: Welcome to the sales team!
 I’m Janice, your online Sales Representative.
 How may I assist you today?

 John: Hello.
 I would like to cancel my high-speed internet and keep only the cable service.

 Janice J.: I would have to transfer your chat to high-speed internet department, please hold.

 You are being transferred to the high-speed internet department.

 Sam G.: Hello!
 Welcome to Comcast Xfinity Online Support.
 I am Sam, your online live Support Representative.
 How may I assist you?